An Introduction to String Newton-Cartan Holography and Integrability: Classical closed string solutions in conformal gauge

 For relativistic strings, the dispersion relation of classical states described by solitonic closed string solutions can be matched with the dimensions of their corresponding gauge theory operator in the limit of large quantum numbers, even beyond operators protected from quantum corrections by supersymmetry \cite{Beisert:2003xu, Frolov:2003xy, Kruczenski:2003gt}.
 Prime examples of classical string solutions are the BMN string \cite{Berenstein:2002jq} and the GKP string \cite{Gubser:2002tv,Frolov:2002av}.
 Both strings move along a great circle of the S$^5$ space but, while the BMN string is a point-like string, the GKP string is an extended string in the AdS$_5$ space.
 We will describe here how the BMN string does not have a non-relativistic counterpart, while the non-relativistic limit of an infinitely extended GKP string becomes one of the simplest classical non-relativistic string.
 As the topic of classical strings in AdS$_5\times$S$^5$ is very extensive, we refer the reader to \cite{Plefka:2005bk,Tseytlin:2010jv} for a review on the subject.

 In this section, we review the construction of the classical strings propagating in SNC AdS$_5\times$S$^5$, both in Cartesian coordinates \cite{Fontanella:2021btt} and in polar coordinates \cite{Fontanella:2023men} defined in section~\ref{subsec:SNCAdscoords}.
 In this review, we do not discuss classical strings propagating in SNC flat spacetime.
-The interested reader can refer to \cite{Gomis:2004ht}.
-In addition, we do not discuss the case of classical solutions with non-relativistic worldsheet.
+The interested reader can refer to \cite{Gomis:2004ht} and \cite{Banerjee:2025gyh}.\footnote{Although the authors start from relativistic $\mathbb{R}\times$ S$^2\subset\,$AdS$_5\times$S$^5$, the non-relativistic limit considered, involving the time direction and one angle of S$^2$, leads to SNC flat spacetime instead of GGK theory.} In addition, we do not discuss the case of classical solutions with non-relativistic worldsheet.
 For this topic, we refer the reader to \cite{Roychowdhury:2021wte, Roychowdhury:2020yun, Roychowdhury:2020dke, Roychowdhury:2020cnj, Roychowdhury:2020kma, Roychowdhury:2019sfo, Roychowdhury:2019olt}.\footnote{Despite our reference, we encourage the reader to approach these articles with some caution, as we have encountered some mistakes.}